 The ILWU is one of the strongest Labor Unions in America.
-Once you receive you're a book, you have it made.
+Once you receive your "A book", you have it made.
 However, being a casual Longshore worker - an Identified Causal - is no picnic.
 You are treated like a second class citizen.
 Not respected by the PMA - and you get little consideration by the ILWU.

 Most "A men" (and A women) were once casuals.
 Yet, there is very little empathy by the ILWU members with the identified casuals.
 In fact, second class citizen is probably not even a good analogy because casuals have very little rights before the PMA and ILWU.